 Why is Image Important?

 If manufacturing is not valued by the public, then it’s easy for policy makers to enact legislation that can harm the industry.
 RMI has seen this occur many times over the years.
-Additionally, if manufacturing is not valued by the public, then many parents will steer their children towards more “hot sectors” of the economy like biotech or cyber security making it increasingly difficult to find the workers required for today’s manufacturing.
+Additionally, if manufacturing is not valued by the public, then many parents will steer their children towards more “hot sectors” of the economy making it increasingly difficult to find the workers required for today’s ever-increasing high tech manufacturing.

 RMI’s Image Campaign Goal

-RMI is launching an image campaign to help put a face on manufacturing.
+RMI’s image campaign helps put a face on manufacturing.
 We want policy makers to better understand what is being made in their jurisdictions, how many are being employed and how those products are helping us in our daily lives.
 We want policy makers to see the good work that manufacturers are doing in their communities.
 We want kids to see manufacturing as fun and a great career challenge.

 Equally important, we want policymakers to understand the dynamic changes that are occurring in manufacturing so that future legislation and workforce decisions are not made based on previous needs.
 A new industrial revolution is taking place (manufacturing 4.0) as manufacturers have to build their R&D capabilities, as well as expertise in data analytics and product design.
 They will need qualified, computer-savvy factory workers and agile managers for complex global supply chains.

 To ensure workers have the skills required there must be improvements in math and analytical skills.
-As part of RMI’s Image Campaign, RMI will work with policy makers to facilitate collaboration with industry and educational institutions to ensure that skills learned in school fit the needs of employers.
+As part of RMI’s Image Campaign, RMI facilitates collaboration with industry and educational institutions to ensure that skills learned in school fit the needs of employers.